MathewHDYT/Unity-Audio-Manager/_docs/documentation/audiosource/add_sound_from_path.md

 ```

 **When to use it:**
-When you want to add a new 2D sound at runtime, could be useful if you need to add a lot of songs and don't want to add them manually through the GameObject the Audio Manager script resides on.
+When you want to add a new 2D sound at runtime, could be useful if you need to add a lot of songs and don't want to add them manually through the GameObject the ```AudioManagerSettings``` script for v1.7.0 and above see ([GitHub release](https://github.com/MathewHDYT/Unity-Audio-Manager-UAM/releases/)) or ```AudioManager``` for older versions resides on.

 **Remarks:**
 If 3D functionality and settings want to be added, additionaly call the [```Set3DAudioOptions```](https://mathewhdyt.github.io/Unity-Audio-Manager/docs/documentation/audiosource/set_3d_audio_options/) method.